 [Edit: I updated the link above to go to the Internet Archive Wayback Machine copy of the article, since the article and site it was previously on are no longer available.]

 26 Tips for Using Pinterest for Business – Don’t be overwhelmed by the number of tips in this Social Media Examiner article.
 Bookmark this article and make it a point to conquer 10 tips a week.
 You’ll be rocking Pinterest in less than a month!

 Pinterest for B2B – This article from HubSpot explains in great detail how you can create a Pinterest strategy for those of you in the B2B world.

 Pinterest Data Analysis: An Inside Look – This report from analytics software provider RJMetrics looks at Pinterest user retention and engagement, sites being linked to from pins, number of re-pins vs. pins and more.
 Use this report to understand the habits of Pinterest users and the trends of what’s being pinned.

-6 Ways Brands Can Rock Pinterest – Former Lunametrician Brian Honigman (once a Lunametrician, always a Lunametrician) gives six simple tips that any brand can use today to take advantage of the fastest growing social network since Twitter.
+6 Ways Brands Can Rock Pinterest – Brian Honnigan (former employee — but still always a part of the team in our hearts) gives six simple tips that any brand can use today to take advantage of the fastest growing social network since Twitter.
 I especially like tip #5 – add calls to action in your YouTube videos.

 4 Easy Ways to Track Traffic from Pinterest – another shameless plug, this article lays out four things you can use right now in Google Analytics to track the impact of Pinterest on traffic to your site.